zdravkov/kendo-docs/getting-started/mobile/listview.md

 Once the listview reaches the amount of items specified by the [schema.total](http://docs.kendoui.com/api/framework/datasource#configuration-schema.total) setting of the datasource, the loadmore button/endless scrolling indicator is hidden.

+> Currently, endless scrolling or press to load more configuration options are not supported in grouped mode.

 ## Link Items

 The mobile ListView will automatically style items with a single link element inside, adding a details indicator.